alexanderwe/the-traveler/README.md

 ```
 ### Privacy

 Some information in the Destiny API is privacy protected.
-If the user set the pricacy settings it is not possible to obtain specific information through the API.
+If the user set the pricacy settings, and you do not use oauth for those users, it is not possible to obtain specific information through the API.
 The different pricacy indicators are the following:

 * None: 0
 * Public: 1